iurimb/Bee-Nest-Computer-Vision/README.md

-# Bee-Nest-Computer-Vision
+# Bee-Nest-Computer-Vision Project

-Computer Vision project.
+## Objectives:
 Analysis of a bee nest.
 Bee detection, tracking and counting (in and out).
 Custom dataset.
 Using Yolov8, ByteTrack and Supervision.

 Detect and track bees going in and out of their nest is a challenging task.
 Bees are small, fast and blend in with the background.
-The main goal of the project was to develop an MVP and to test different ways of tracking the movement of the bees and counting if they go in or out.
+The main goal of the project was to develop a proof of concept and to test different ways of tracking the movement of the bees and counting if they go in or out.

 Worth mentioning I also fooled around with getting the time and counting the amount of bees in the current frame by using a zone of interest polygon (invisible in the video), and with the HeatMapAnnotator as well as TraceAnnotator.

+## Disclaimers
+The code is functionable, but not yet organized.
+The dataset used was a custom video.
+Further down I show examples of images taken from the video, and it's also possible to see examples in the "results" folder, that contains very short representative footages of some of the results for each method used.

+## Folders

+> Auxiliary_codes: only a simple script to save frames from a video.
+> detect_count_and_track: folder containing three scripts to detect, track and count (ins and outs) of bees in nests.
+See section "Running the codes" for details.
+> results: folder with short videos representing the outputs of each method.
+> training_loop: script to train a yolo model for object detection.

+## About the task

 The following image contains an example of the nest with one bee that's just arrived and is going in, with the camera angle in such a way that it looks down on the nest.